 Tomorrowland Speedway Tomorrowland Magic Kingdom

-Every little kid dreams of getting behind the wheel of a automobile — the Tomorrowland Speedway, located before you reach Space Mountain, realizes that dream with real gas-powered cars that can be driven by anyone tall enough to reach the pedal.
+Every little kid dreams of getting behind the wheel of a automobile — the Tomorrowland Speedway, located before you reach Space Mountain, realizes that dream with real gas-powered cars.

 Tomorrowland Speedway is one of the original Walt Disney World attractions, dating back to the opening of the Magic Kingdom theme park on October 1, 1971.

 While waiting in a long, winding queue, guests are directed past replicas of Indianapolis 500-style race cars.
 Along the way to the loading area, there’s a history of Indy racing, captured in photos.
 There are images of the Yard of Bricks, the Scoring and Timing Pylon, Gasoline Alley and the unmistakable wing and wheel logo.